exordor/vrx_tunnel/README.md

 ## A new modernization development: Gazebo Harmonic and ROS 2 Jazzy

 > [!NOTE]
-> This developement effort was executed by the
+> This development effort was executed by the
 > [Honu Robotics](https://honurobotics.com) team, thanks to the sponsorship
 > of [RoboNation](https://robonation.org/).